Skip to main content

 OpenPGP Fingerprint #

-OpenPGP is my preferred method for encryption and digtal signing of mail messages, files and code commits.
+OpenPGP for encryption and digtal signing of mail messages, files and code commits.
 My private keys are stored on security tokens.

 Modern email client software, like Thunderbird, will retrieve the public key automatically using my email address.
-To verify, that you are using the right key, you can compare it with the fingerprint displayed below:
+Otherwise:

-The safest way would be to get it from me in a personal meeting.
+The safest way would be to compare the fingerprint with me directly at a personal meeting.

 SSH Public Key #

-You can use GnuPG to retrieve the public key using my OpenPGP fingerprint to you keyring:
+You can use GnuPG to retrieve my public key using my OpenPGP fingerprint to you keyring:

 gpg --locate-keys 0x722389E427362DC5